-- To help students develop an understanding of the business world in a practical way, investigating different businesses and applying information learned to different assignments. - To help students develop employability skills and become independent learners. - To provide a qualification that can be used to progress to higher education
+- To help students develop an understanding of the business world in a practical way, investigating different marketing & financial skills. - To help students develop employability skills and become independent learners. - To provide a qualification that can be used to progress to higher education

-Students study the BTEC Tech Award (equivalent to 1 GCSE) in Business which comprises 3 units:
+Students study the OCR Enterprise & Marketing (equivalent to 1 GCSE) in Business which comprises 3 units: